 Teeth Like Knives - The Taiwan Kukri snake in Hong Kong

-I am very pleased to have joined with Adam in the launch and set up of www.hongkongsnakeid.com to help with all things snakes in Hong Kong.
+I am very pleased to have joined with Adam some time ago in the launch and set up of www.hongkongsnakeid.com to help with all things snakes in Hong Kong.
 Please do have a look, and recommend it to anyone who has a snakey question in Hong Kong.
 Adam is a keen blogger, so he has the guest spot today (lifted straight off the website), and this is his photo.

 The Taiwan Kukri is one of two species of Kukri snake in Hong Kong